pranaysy/ETCPy/README.md

 3. Done!

 ### Usage
 Please check out [`demo.py`](./demo.py) to see ETC in action.
-In addition to the core functionality of ETC, a [brief demo of Compression-Complexity Causality (CCC)](https://github.com/pranaysy/ETCPy/blob/master/demo.py#L83) is also included.
+In addition to the core functionality of ETC, a [brief demo of Compression-Complexity Causality (CCC)](https://github.com/pranaysy/ETCPy/blob/master/demo.py#L83) is also included for uncoupled as well as coupled first-order auto-regressive processes.

 The implementations of ETC as well as CCC include parallelization (~SIMD) using Python's `multiprocessing` module.
 Use with caution on Windows with extra protection for `__main__`.